hyperledger-archives/fabric/README.md

 This software is made available under the [Apache License Version 2.0](LICENSE).

 ## Building the fabric core <a name="build"></a>
-Assuming you have followed the [development environment getting started instructions](docs/dev-setup/devenv.md)
+The following instructions assume that you have followed the [development environment getting started instructions](docs/dev-setup/devenv.md).

 To access your VM, run
 ```